home-assistant/developers.home-assistant/docs/creating_component_code_review.md

 ```

 ### 5. Make your pull request as small as possible
 Keep a new integration to the minimum functionality needed for someone to get value out of the integration.
-This allows reviewers to sign off on smaller chunks of code one at a time, and lets us get your new integration/features in sooner. **Pull requests containing large code dumps (> 800 line adds excluding tests) will not be a priority for review and may be closed.**
+This allows reviewers to sign off on smaller chunks of code one at a time, and lets us get your new integration/features in sooner. **Pull requests containing large code dumps will not be a priority for review and may be closed.**
 - Limit to a single platform
 - Do not add features not needed to directly support the single platform (such as custom services)
 - Do not mix clean-ups and new features in a single pull request.